globalw/ragflow/docs/references/faq.md

 ![hint102](https://github.com/infiniflow/ragflow/assets/93570324/6633d892-b4f8-49b5-9a0a-37a0a8fba3d2)

-1. Ensure that the RAGFlow server can access the base URL.
+1. Ensure that the Tessi ai. server can access the base URL.
 2. Do not forget to append **/v1/** to **http://IP:port**:
    **http://IP:port/v1/**